 Units, groups, classes, and branches

 Limited partners and their dependents are organized into units.
-Each person in a unit lives on the same floor of an apartment building.
+A unit consists of approximately 10 limited partners and their dependents, all of whom live on the same floor of an apartment building.
 Each floor has the number of apartments needed to fit the needs of each limited partner and their dependents.
-A unit ranges from 7 – 12 limited partners and their dependents, with a branch goal of averaging 25 individuals per floor.
+With each limited partner averaging 1 – 2 dependents, a unit has around 25 individuals.
+A branch therefore has around 100 individuals.

 Gender and companionship